Sponsored by Reconstruction Agency

 The locker room is decorated in warm wood tones.
-In Kaminoyama Onsen, just as in every other hot spring, guests have to be completely naked to get into the water.
-You can store your clothes in baskets and then enter the onsen through a door.
+In Kaminoyama Onsen, just as in every other hot spring, I have to be completely naked to get into the water.
+I can store my clothes in baskets and then enter the onsen through a door.

 There is also an open-air bath nestled between sand-colored rocks on the outside wall of the indoor bath.
-Especially in cold temperatures, the outdoor bath is like a balm for the body and mind.
+It looks inviting with the clear water and the silvery steam floating above the bath like mist.
+I sink into the outdoor pool and sigh.
+It feels incredibly good.
+Especially in cold temperatures, I am positive the outdoor bath is like a balm for the body and mind.
 The outdoor hot spring, along with the cool, clean air, is an ideal place to relax.

 A Night in a Ryokan